-The FHCF Online Claims System must be used to submit loss reports and may be used to view prior online loss report submissions and payment documentation.
-The system may be accessed by clicking "FHCF Online Claims" on the SBA's FHCF website at www.sbafla.com/fhcf under "Online Reporting."
+The FHCF Online Claims System must be used to submit loss reports and Detailed Claims Listings, when required.
+It may also be used to view prior online loss report submissions and payment documentation.
+The system may be accessed online at www.sbafla.com/fhcf.